pvdz/bestchessline/PROMPT.md

-# Best Chess Liens Analysis App - Development Memory
+# Best Chess Lines Analysis App - Development Memory

 This file serves as the AI memory/description for this application.
 It should reflect the current project status such that an AI can take a task for this project and complete it without having to analyze every file in detail.

 ## Application Overview

-A comprehensive web-based chess analysis application that provides interactive board manipulation, Stockfish engine integration, game import/navigation, real-time analysis capabilities, and enhanced move validation with effect detection.
+A comprehensive web-based chess analysis application that provides interactive board manipulation, Stockfish engine integration, game import/navigation, real-time analysis capabilities, enhanced move validation with effect detection, and a tree digger for deep position analysis.
 Built with simple vanilla TypeScript and HTML/CSS.
-And Claude.

 ## Core Architecture